barenbaruna/flutter_movie/README.md

 ## 🌐 API Integration

-The application integrates with the following Django API endpoints:
+The application integrates with the Django backend repository [django-RESTful-API-movie-metadata](https://github.com/barenbaruna/django-RESTful-API-movie-metadata) via the following endpoints:

 ### Authentication
 - `POST /api/v1/register` - Create a new user account